gortonator/bsds-6650/assignments-2020/Assignment-2.md

 1. Construct the correct response message and return a 200/201 response code
 1. For a lift ride POST, assume the lift vertical rise is the (liftNum*10), ie lift 6 is 60m vertical.
 Store the vertical in the database, as in reality this condition would not hold

+For this assignment, just implement the three /skiers APIs.
 Test each servlet API with [POSTMAN](https://www.getpostman.com/downloads/) or an equivalent HTTP testing tools.

 Make sure you can load the resulting .war file onto your EC2 free tier instance you have created and configured in lab 1 and call the APIs successfully.

 ## Modify the Client
 We simply want to modify the client to send 1000 POST requests per thread instead of 100.
 That will generate a few more requests :)

+Also, in test phase 3, call *both* GET APIs 10 times each.
+In your output report (mean, median, p99) for each API.

 ## Performance Testing
 As in assignment 1, we want to test your new server/database with our load generating client.
-Test with {32, 64, 128, 256} client threads and report the ourputs for each.
+Test with {32, 64, 128, 256} client threads and report the outputs for each.

 You will probably find you get database deadlocks.
 You will need to find a way to work around these through schema changes or request retries.
 Your tests should successfully execute every request.